couchbasecloud/terraform-provider-couchbase-capella/examples/gsi/non_deferred/README.md

 In this example, we are going to do the following.

-1. CREATE: Create a new index using `create_indexes.tf` file.
+1. CREATE: Create a new index using `create_index.tf` file.
 2. LIST: List indexees using `list_indexes.tf` file.
 3. DELETE: Delete the indexes.
 5. IMPORT: Import an index to the state file.

 If you check the `terraform.template.tfvars` file - Make sure you copy the file to `terraform.tfvars` and update the values of the variables as per the correct organization access.

-## CREATE INDEXES
+## CREATE INDEX
-### Ensure you create indexes.json which is a file with indexes
-### Place this file in the same directory as the terraform script.

 Command: `terraform apply`

 Sample Output:
 ```
-$ terraform apply
 ╷
 │ Warning: Provider development overrides are in effect
 │
 │ The following provider development overrides are set in the CLI configuration:
-│  - couchbasecloud/couchbase-capella in /Users/$USER/go/bin
+│  - couchbasecloud/couchbase-capella in /Users/$USER/GolandProjects/terraform-provider-couchbase-capella/bin
 │
 │ The behavior may therefore not match any released version of the provider and applying changes may cause the state to become incompatible with published releases.
 ╵